LiyingCheng95/Papers-on-Argument-Mining/README.md

 Yes, we can!
 Mining Arguments in 50 Years of US Presidential Campaign Debates

-An Empirical Study of Span Representations in Argumentation Structure Parsing

 Annotating and Analyzing Semantic Role of Elementary Units and Relations in Online Persuasive Arguments

 TARGER: Neural Argument Mining at Your Fingertips